 Stacked pairs and laundry centers

 Many front load washers and dryers can be stacked, a good option when you have more vertical than horizontal space.
-For stacked full-size laundry, you'll typically need a space that's 80" high x 28" wide x 31-34" deep.
+For full-size stackable washer and dryers, you'll typically need a space that's 80" high x 28" wide x 31-34" deep.
 You may also consider a stacked laundry center at 74-76" high x 24-28" wide x 27-33" deep.

 Small space pairs